raiden70/SparqlTransformCLI/README.md

 ```
 - **-q** : will take SPARQL query as an argument.
 - **-t** : will take the SPARQL query type(reification,singleton,ndfluents,nary).
-- **-d** : will take the path of the dataset that we want to query.
+- **-d** : will take the path of the dataset that we want to use.
 - **-m** : will take the metadata of the query we use it in ndfluents and n-ary relations.
+- **-qf** : will take the path of a SPARQL query file.
+- **-o** : will take a path to an output file to write the new query.
+- **-mf** : will take the path of a metadata file.

-You can check the web version [here](http://wdaqua-query-transformation.univ-st-etienne.fr/).
+You can check the web version [here](http://wdaqua-dataset-transformation.univ-st-etienne.fr/).